Intro to Parabola tables

-Parabola tables enable your team to easily view, share, and analyze the data that your Flows create.
-Use Parabola tables and views to create interactive reports that are shareable with your entire team.
-Your team can also use tables as data sources in other Flows, ensuring that the entire team works from consistent, cleaned data.
+Flow dashboards enable your team to easily view, share, and analyze the data that your Flows create.
+Use the Visualize step to create interactive reports that are shareable with your entire team.
+Visualizations can be powered by any step in your Flow or by Parabola Tables for historic reporting.

 Check out this Parabola University video for a brief intro to tables.